-In order to address this congestion, two bus lanes have been introduced on Fishergate on an experimental basis.
-The introduction of an experimental traffic regulation order (ETRO) enables its effects to be assessed and monitored, allows changes to be made during the first six months if necessary and this period also provides for public consultation.
+In order to address this congestion, two bus lanes have been introduced on Fishergate on an experimental basis using an experimental Traffic Regulation Order (ETRO).
+The introduction of an ETRO enables effects to be assessed and monitored, allows changes to be made during the first six months if necessary and this period also provides for public consultation.
 This ETRO also provided for the enforcement of these bus lanes by camera.

-The 6 month consultation period for the ETRO ended on 30 April 2016.
+The 6 month consultation period for this ETRO ended on 30 April 2016.
 There was extensive coverage of the ETRO and its impacts in local and regional news and in social media.
 A number of responses supported the changes and commented on the improvement in the environment and also the improved visitor experience.
 Other responses raised issues around the displacement of congestion and the impact on journey times on other routes.